Diffusion Deep Dive Part 3: Coding a DDPM from Scratch

 from torchvision.utils import save_image

-After 30 epochs you should get something like clean, legible MNIST digits.
+After 30 epochs you should get something like clean, legible MNIST digits from both samplers.
 If the samples look like noise or mostly uniform gray, the usual suspects are:

 • You forgot the [-1, 1] normalization; the model trains against N(0,1)\mathcal{N}(0, 1) noise, so unscaled [0,1][0, 1] pixels will produce visually dim samples.